There are so many similarities between being an entrepreneur and being a mom.

 Or more precise; there are many similarities when it comes to our expectations of being a mum or an entrepreneur.

-All these thoughts and “truths” that we, when on the outside, think and believe.
+All these thoughts that we believe is true.
 But as with everything in life, we need first hand experience to really know what it’s like.
 And I’m no exception.

-Not everything can be thought by a book
+Not everything can be taught by a book

 Being a mum is not something you can be prepared for by only reading enough and the right books.